Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

 with squared brackets denoting the antisymmetrization of indices.

-Up to this point, a complex manifold $(\mathcal{M},J)$ has not been equipped with a metric --- in fact, a $J$-compatible metric may not exist (e.g. in Hopf manifolds).
-When such metric does exist, this imposes the following compatibility conditions:
+Up to this point, the complex manifold $(\mathcal{M},J)$ has not been equipped with a metric; in fact, a $J$-compatible metric may not exist (e.g., in Hopf manifolds).
+When such a metric does exist, this imposes the following compatibility conditions:

-The first condition above implies that the pure holomorphic and anti-holomorphic components of the metric vanish, hence $ds^2 = g_{\mu \nu}dx^{\mu} \otimes dx^{\nu} = g_{a \bar{b}}dz^{a}\otimes d\bar{z}^{\bar{a}}$ is hermitian.
-The second condition enforces the vanishing of Nijenhuis tensor~\eqref{eq:Nijenhuis} not only to guarantee complexification, but also implies that the \textit{K\"{a}hler 2-form} $k$ given by
+The first condition above implies that the pure holomorphic and anti-holomorphic components of the metric vanish; hence, $ds^2 = g_{\mu \nu}dx^{\mu} \otimes dx^{\nu} = g_{a \bar{b}}dz^{a}\otimes d\bar{z}^{\bar{a}}$ is hermitian.
+The second condition enforces the vanishing of Nijenhuis tensor~\eqref{eq:Nijenhuis}, not only guaranteeing complexification, but also implying that the \textit{K\"{a}hler 2-form} given by